 What is Kelp and How Can it Help My Dog?

-There is a new ingredient that might make you question this theory.
-A relatively new ingredient in dog food and treats is kelp.
-Kelp is a type of seaweed used by Asian cultures for many years, only recently moving its way into the western world’s kitchens and now, dog bowls.
+Kelp is a type of seaweed used by Asian cultures for many years, only recently making its way into the western world’s kitchens and now, dog bowls.
 Although kelp is considered to be a type of vegetable, it does not require cellulose to complete the growing process.
 This is the main difference between kelp and other greens.
 The cellulose in green vegetables is what makes these foods hard for your dog to digest.
 Kelp, on the other hand, is not only easy to digest, but is also considered a superfood for both humans and dogs because it is rich in healthy nutrients.
 There are many benefits to including kelp in the nutrition plan for your dog.

 Kelp has high amounts of the following: